NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 LaLota scored higher than 85% of House members on the Bipartisan Index of the Lugar Center and McCourt School of Public Policy at Georgetown University in 2023.

-Avlon and LaLota also have criticized each other over their residency.
+Avlon and LaLota also have criticized each other over the other's residency.
 LaLota has accused Avlon of having shallow roots in the district because he switched his voter registration from his Manhattan condo to his Sag Harbor home in 2020.
 Avlon has stressed his love for Suffolk County while calling out LaLota, who lives outside the district lines, for not moving to the 1st Congressional District after previously indicating he would.

 The issues